-My initial enthusiasm for disassembling my doorbell was quickly diminishing – I had plans to IoT-ify the doorbell, and not being able to open it up would make this difficult.
-I searched around online, and figured out a few places locally I could probably but a set of bits – but it’s New Years eve, and that means most places are shut for the next few days.
+My initial enthusiasm for disassembling my doorbell was quickly diminishing – getting stuck on the first, and what should be the easiest, step, was frustrating.
+I searched around online, and figured out a few places locally I could probably buy a suitable driver bit – but it’s New Year’s Eve, and that means most places are shut for the next few days.
 Really not what you want when you’re starting out on a project.

 After a bit of thinking, I realised I might be able to make a ‘spanner’ screwdriver by hacking up a sacrificial flat-head screwdriver.
 I had my doubts, but with a few days to wait otherwise I decided to give it a shot.

-I found a screwdriver that would fit inside the recessed shafts for the screws, and tried to roughly guestimate how far apart the two ‘prongs’ needed to be.
+I found a screwdriver that would fit inside the recessed shafts for the screws and tried to roughly guesstimate how far apart the two ‘prongs’ needed to be.
 The screws were quite small (M3, M2.5?
-5/50ths and 1 microfurlong?
-(I suck at imperial)) and embedded about an inch down a plastic shaft, so it wasn’t really something that I could easily see or measure.
-Still, I clamped the screwdriver in place and broke out the dremel.
+5/50ths and 1

-Apparently screwdrivers are made out of fairly sturdy stuff – who knew?
-It took a little while to whittle it down, and my dremel-ing was all over the place.
-Things were not looking good.
+Apparently, screwdrivers are made out of fairly sturdy stuff – who knew?
+It took a little while to whittle it down, and my

 Still, we’d come this far – time to test it.
 I inserted the screwdriver into the cutout for the screw – and it got jammed right before it reached the screw.
 Fantastic!
 Apparently, when I’d tested if it would fit earlier, I’d confused it contacting the screw with the diameter of the screwdriver slightly increasing enough to get jammed in the hole.